pranaybhosale1124/baxture-assignment/README.md

-    have not written a custom logic (round -robbin) for distributing a load & for port numbers. cluster module by default uses round-robbin for distributing a load (as per research) number of worker threads = num of CPUs steps to test load balancing :
+    have not written a custom logic (round -robbin) for distributing a load & for port numbers. cluster module by default uses round-robbin for distributing a load (as per research) number of worker threads = num of CPUs

+    in order to use clustering seperate cluster.js is writtenn in /bin

+    steps to test load balancing :
-        start application using     ->  npm run start:multi open another terminal & run ->  node test-cluster this will send ~250 requests per second to 'index' router. index API is designed to take 500ms to process each request check "error.log" file to see process.ids that each request was resolved by (or was distributed to)
+        start application using     ->  npm run start:multi open another terminal & run ->  node test-cluster this will send total 500 requests to 'index' router. index API is designed to take 500ms to process each request check "error.log" file to see process.ids that each request was resolved by (or was distributed to)